Elkantor/sc2api/README.md

 The whole API will be usable fully with the power of javascript, to perform an easiest way to create and debugg your bot.

 <code>
-**This project is currently under development, and is likely to include all kinds of bugs.**
+Warning : This project is currently under development, and is likely to include all kinds of bugs.
 </code>

 ## Installing / Getting started